 4. Mash the lentils.

 You may also use any lentil of you choice.
-This palak curry can be made with just tuvar or thoor dhal.
+This palak curry can be made with masoor dal or red lentils.
+You can also use just tuvar or thoor dhal.
+Recipe of sai bhaji can also be made in instant pot.

-It is best served in dinner with chawal/rice, fried potatoes, crispy rice papad, kheeche/khichiya, fried or roasted papad and some salad.
-Best combination is with Green garlic rice or Bhuga chawal or Tairi.It is a must have on Teejri or Kajri teej.
+This Sindhi palak recipe is best served in dinner with rice, fried potatoes or aloo tuk, crispy rice papad, kheeche/khichiya, fried or roasted papad and boondi raita.
+Best combination of delicious sai bhaji with Green garlic rice or Bugha chawal or Tairi.It is a must have on Teejri or Kajri teej.
+It is best to squeeze a lemon juice on your lentils as vitamin C helps in Iron absorption.

 Try more greens from Indian kitchen?